 Remember back October 2018?

-Have we our memories that short that we forget that the Hart Senate office building was breached?
+Have we are memories that short that we forget that the Hart Senate office building was breached and all these protesters got inside there to protest Brett Kavanaugh's Supreme Court nomination?

-Remember that angry mob filled the room, blocking access for people who are supposed to be there, shouting insults at the top of their lungs.
+Remember that angry mob filled the room, blocking access for people who were supposed to be there, shouting insults at the top of their lungs.

 Did everybody forget these moments?